vanilla/docs/content/developer/vanilla-cli/index.md

 ## Linting Tools

 The Vanilla CLI bundles a linter that enforces Vanilla Forums standards of code quality for SCSS stylesheets and javscripts files.
 It is built using [ESLint](https://eslint.org/) and [StyleLint](https://stylelint.io/).
+Options are determined with fallbacks in this order CLI Options/Args > Configuration > Defaults.
+Configuration can be specific in the [addon.json file](/developer/addons/addon-info#lint).

 ### Usage
 `vanilla build [<options>] [<arguments>]`